-According to Comparitech, the industries most targeted by phishing attacks are SaaS and Webmail companies, closely followed by financial institutions and payment companies.
+According to Comparitech, most targeted by phishing attacks are SaaS and webmail companies, closely followed by financial institutions and payment companies.

 Brute Force Attacks / Credential Stuffing

 Brute force attacks are performed with software (bots) that go through entire lists of passwords to try to crack user login details.
-Sometimes the passwords are generated programmatically, other times they are taken from leaked databases (credential stuffing).
+Sometimes the passwords are generated programmatically; other times they are taken from leaked databases and tested via credential stuffing.

-Speaking of iGaming… Online gambling has some very specific bot problems, where criminals use software to automatically place bets and play certain games, such as online poker, to enable iGaming money laundering as well as other crimes and scams.
+Online gambling has some very specific bot problems, where criminals use software to automatically place bets and play certain games, such as online poker, to enable iGaming money laundering as well as other crimes and scams.

-Events and ticketing companies have to control who buys the tickets.
-Fraudsters can use bots to automatically buy all of them before reselling them for a higher price (scalping).
+Events and ticketing companies have to control who buys their tickets.
+Fraudsters can use bots to automatically buy all of them before reselling them for a higher price.

 This is called ticket scalping and is terrible for ticketing companies’ reputation – which is why, in 2017, Ticketmaster, one of the largest online ticket sellers, filed a lawsuit against Prestige Entertainment for their continued use of scalper bots.

 Fake Reviews / Posts / Comments

-Any kind of peer-reviewed website can be targeted by bots for a variety of reasons.
+Any kind of crowdsourced website can be targeted by bots for a variety of reasons.
 This damages your business reputation and can make life harder for legitimate visitors.

 What Must Bot Detection Software Do?